marcoagpinto/aoo-mozilla-en-dict/README.md

 English Dictionaries Project (AOO+Mozilla+others)

-For many years people stopped maintaining dictionaries for open-source software.
+For many years that people stopped maintaining dictionaries for open-source software.

 It would be great if we could continue their work and improve the already existing dictionaries or create new ones.